isimrandeepkaur-spec/Induction-program/README.md

 **MY SECOND DAY WAS PACKED WITH INSIGHTFUL LEARNINGS AND ENGAGING INTERACTIVE SESSIONS, OFFERING OPPORTUNITIES TO DISCOVER FRESH PERSPECTIVES AND EXPERIENCES.**

 # Day 3
+### The day was enriching, filled with valuable learnings from the experiences and insights shared by our teachers. <br> <br>

+**Aastik Sir**, the English professor, had us write a brief introduction about ourselves, covering our reasons for joining the college and course, as well as our strengths and weaknesses.
+He emphasized the importance of effective communication skills, whether presenting in class or during job interviews. <br>
+**Prof. Rajbir Kaur Ma'am** led our maths lecture, revisiting key 12th-grade concepts while keeping the session interactive and engaging for the students.<br>